10 Best Business Computers: Ideal For Small Business Owners

 Known for its high performance, reliability, and durability, it handles heavy workloads and multitasking with ease, making it ideal for businesses that require powerful computing.

-The XPS model of Dell has created a brand out of it, most notably with the laptops but this version seeks to explore that same technology in the desktop version, all combined into a small, beautiful design.
+The XPS model of Dell has created a brand out of it, most notably with the laptops, but this version seeks to explore that same technology in the desktop version, all combined into a small, beautiful design.

 Unbelievably, even with such raging hardware, the design is quite small and minimalist, making it easy to place it on the surfaces of a desk without cluttering it.

 This computer has raw power in spades.
 The version I tested packed an Intel Core i7-13700K, an Intel UHD Graphics 770, 32GB of RAM, and 512GB of storage.
+It is more than enough for most of the business tasks.

 Moving on to ports, this desktop does not let you down.
 Quite typical of mini-towers, the back section of the computer comes with a number of USB Type-A and Type-C ports, Ethernet, and DisplayPort connectors.